Qualytics/userguide/docs/source-datastore/profile.md

 -   **max_records_analyzed_per_partition: 1000000:** This setting means that up to 1 million rows per container will be profiled.

--   **infer_constraints: false:** This setting indicates that the engine will not automatically infer quality checks.
+-   **infer_threshold: 0:** This setting indicates that the engine will not automatically infer quality checks for you.

 ```json
 {